Montage Setup Dialog

 Use View parameters in Low Dose mode

 If this option is checked, montages in Low Dose mode will be taken with the View camera and imaging parameters instead of Record parameters.
 This is useful for mapping in Low Dose because a View shift offset can be set to align the View and Record areas (see Shift offset for View or Search).
 When this option is turned on, the program may turn the option for moving the stage on or off depending on the field of view of View images.
 When using View parameters is turned off again, it will restore the previous setting of the stage move option if that is known.
+In Low Dose mode, if neither Record nor Search is defined with a magnification in imaging mode, this option will be checked and disabled, because it is the only way that montages can be taken.

 Use Search parameters in Low Dose mode